stratum/stratum/stratum/docs/extenting_stratum_bcm.md

-# How to add a Feature to Stratum (BCM)
+# How to Add a Dataplane Feature to Stratum (BCM)

 This guide describes how to add a new feature to Stratum BCM on the example of MPLS.

 ## 0. Prepare Testbed

-Developing on real hardware instead of simulators
+Stratum does not support simulators for the ASIC, therefore developing on real hardware is encouraged and recommended.

+Most features require some form of traffic.
+Having an additional server with 40G NICs connected to a few switch ports can be helpful.

-## 1. Define Target
+## 1. Define Target and Scope

-The target has to be defined to set the scope of the solution.
-To determine when it is fully implemented and tested.
+First you have to define the scope of the feature you want to add.
+This helps keeping track of progress and forces you to make up a use case beforehand.

 For MPLS we aim for a relatively narrow scope: